silkroadnomad/DoichainPlaygroundSvelte/README.md

   - [x] of a single address
   - [ ] of a xpub and it's derivations bip32, bip44, bip49,..
 - [ ] create a simple coin (DOI) transaction
-  - [x] choose utxos from datatable (wtf!)
+  - [x] choose utxos from datatable
   - [x] add an amount, address texfield
-  - [x] storing, deleting mnemonics into IndexDB - display in dropdown
+  - [x] storing, deleting, displaying mnemonics via IndexDB
   - [x] encryption and decryption of mnemonic via password
   - [?] sign transaction by entering optional private key
   - [ ] sign in Electrum (psbt)